Sign up for a premium membership to the KIDS ART SPOT and enjoy our entire library of creative printables and guided art videos!

 Making Plastic Beads Suncatchers in Rainbow Designs

 Important Note!
-The melting plastic is not good to breathe, so this step is best done outside.
+Melting plastic is not good to breathe, so this step is best done outside.

-We make all of our melted bead suncatchers on the gas grill outside, so that we don’t get any toxic chemicals inside.
+We make all of our melted bead suncatchers on the gas grill outside so that we don’t get any toxic chemicals inside.
 The grill works great and only takes about 10 minutes!
 You could also use a toaster oven outside.
-But whichever way you melt the beads, be sure to do so outside!
+Whichever way you melt the beads, be sure to do so outside!

-Start checking the melting beads after about 10 minutes.
-You want the beads to be fully melted (not bumpy or pebbly) but you also don’t want the plastic beads to heat for too long and burn.
+Start checking the melting beads after about 5 minutes.
+You want the beads to be fully melted (not bumpy or pebbly) but be careful that you don’t heat the plastic beads for too long so they bubble and burn.

 3. Let cool